Jason La Canfora

-Jason La Canfora (born April 14, 1974) is an American sportswriter, radio host, television sports analyst and health advocate.
+Jason La Canfora (born April 14, 1974) is an American sportswriter, former radio host, television sports analyst and health advocate.

 Career

 Television

 La Canfora joined NFL Network and NFL.com before the 2009 season and served as an NFL insider and reporter until 2012.
 La Canfora appeared on NFL Total Access, NFL GameDay Morning, NFL GameDay Final, and Thursday Night Kickoff.
 He also contributed stories and blogs to NFL.com.
 He replaced Adam Schefter, who left for ESPN.
 Before joining NFL Network, he worked ten years for The Washington Post and covered the Washington Redskins for six years.
 Prior to the Post, he was the Detroit Red Wings beat writer for the Detroit Free Press.

-On June 1, 2012, La Canfora announced via Twitter that he would be leaving NFL Network on July 1, 2012, after his contract expired, for CBS Sports, replacing Charley Casserly on The NFL Today pregame show on Sundays.
-He currently co-hosts Inside Access with Jason La Canfora and Ken Weinman on WJZ-FM.
+On June 1, 2012, La Canfora announced via Twitter that he would be leaving NFL Network on July 1, 2012, after his contract expired, for CBS Sports, replacing Charley Casserly on The NFL Today pregame show on Sundays as the primary NFL insider for the network.
+La Canfora would later leave CBS in 2022, claiming that he felt like his position went against journalism.

-He joined MASN as a contributor to the game telecasts and pre- and postgame shows of the Baltimore Orioles in June 2023.
+He joined MASN as a contributor to the game telecasts and pre- and postgame shows of the Baltimore Orioles in 2023.

+Radio

+From 2020 to February 2026, he co-hosted Inside Access on WJZ-FM.
+He drew controversy on the station for his criticisms of Orioles general manager Mike Elias, Ravens general manager Eric DeCosta and Ravens owner Steve Bisciotti.
+He abruptly left the afternoon show after the February 18, 2026, broadcast, confirming to The Baltimore Banner the next day that he was "definitely not on radio today!"
+He told The Baltimore Sun he was one year into a three-year contract and was not given any reason for his dismissal.